Information for Faculty

 Welcome to the faculty section of our site.

 This section is designed with you and your needs in mind.
 We know teaching writing is often a difficult, yet rewarding process.
 We also know how important it can be to see how other people approach the various facets of writing and teaching writing to students, peers, and others.
 This section is growing and can grow even more with your contributions.
 What strategies have you used?
 Do you know of a great tool others might find useful?
 Let us know!

 The Writing Commons, which is the university writing center, is located in room 418-H on the fourth floor of the University Library.
-They provide in-person one-on-one tutoring sessions, which can last up to 45 minutes, online tutoring sessions, and a variety of other tutoring and workshop offerings.
+They provide in-person one-on-one consulting sessions, which can last up to 45 minutes, online consulting sessions, and a variety of other tutoring and workshop offerings.
 Students can schedule a session online or by calling us at 330-672-1787.
 Students may schedule multiple appointments throughout the semester, but are limited to one session per day.

 The Writing Commons supports all KSU students at all levels and in every academic discipline with any projects that include writing.
-They assist writers at every stage of the composing and revising process.
-Tutors help writers at every level of proficiency to experience the satisfaction of developing effective written communication.
+It assists writers at every stage of the composing and revising process.
+Writing consultants help writers at every level of proficiency to experience the satisfaction of developing effective written communication.
 All student writers can benefit from the feedback and support the Writing Commons provides.